Learn More About Summer BRIDGE

 - Connect with upperclassmen, research faculty and more

-- Apply for scholarships for summer session courses
+- Apply for summer session course scholarships

-Year 2: Fall Semester
+Fall Semester

 - Connect with mentees as a mentor through Mentor-Mentee program

-- Earn 1 credit in BRIDGE Class Recommended Classes
+- Earn credit in BRIDGE Class Recommended Classes

 - 2 credits: Intro to BOSSLADI